-As my husband and I made the transition to eating real, traditional foods, one of the things that I was really eager to try was some great cultured and fermented beverages.
+As I made the transition to eating real, traditional foods, one of the things that I was really eager to try was some great cultured and fermented beverages.
 I have dealt with digestive issues since I was a child, and knew that it was really important to introduce more great probiotics into my diet, to help restore my gut.
 So being the eager student, I decided to start with milk kefir.
 I ordered my grains, which had been made from raw milk, of course.

 A few days later, my grains arrived and so I dutifully prepared my first batch of milk kefir.
 After a few days of letting the grains do their work, I strained them out and decided to make myself a kefir smoothie.
 I used one of my favorite, smoothie recipes and sat down to fully enjoy my kefir experience.